All Season Long Lisa Always Struck Out – All But Once!

 So enjoy Lisa’s Grampa from Precious Memories by Lynn Stannard.[/box]

-She always missed!
+She always struck out!
 She had high hopes, but she was afraid just about every time she came to bat.
 We could count on it.
 She swung the bat at everything that was thrown, and she always missed.

 Lisa was a pretty blonde teenager who tried with all her heart to play girls’ softball.
 My husband coached the team where Lisa was assigned as a beginner.
 She was so eager.
 Our hearts went out to her.